Unity of Walnut Creek Timeline

 Purchased a goat farm with a small cottage on Geary Road in Walnut Creek for $18,500.
 Moved out the goats and retrofitted the cottage to accommodate Sunday services.

 Rev. Giles retired.
-Hired Rev. Carol Ruth Knox directly out of ministerial school; her charismatic leadership built Unity of Walnut Creek to what was then the largest suburban Unity ministry west of the Mississippi.
+Hired Rev. Carol Ruth Knox directly out of ministerial school; her charismatic leadership built Unity of Walnut Creek to what became at that time the largest suburban Unity ministry west of the Mississippi.
 Added a second Sunday service.
 Installed Dial-A-Thought, a recorded inspirational message that continued until 2009.

 Started a monthly newsletter, which in 1973 was renamed Centerpoint.